-- Significant Company shareholders, i.e. those directly or indirectly owning an interest of 5% or more, and those who, though not significant, have exercised the power to propose the appointment of a member of the Board of Directors.

-Based on this definition, the significant shareholders of Naturgy are Fundación Bancaria Caixa d'Estalvis i Pensions de Barcelona ("la Caixa"), Global Infrastructure Partners III (GIP) and related companies and CVC Capital Partners SICAV-FIS, S.A. (through Rioja Acquisitions, S.à.r.l.).

-- Directors and executives of the Company and their close relatives.
+- Significant Company shareholders, i.e. those directly or indirectly owning an interest of 5% or more, and those who, though not significant, have exercised the power to propose the appointment of a member of the Board of Directors. - Based on this definition, the significant shareholders of Naturgy are Fundación Bancaria Caixa d'Estalvis i Pensions de Barcelona ("la Caixa"), Global Infrastructure Partners III (GIP) and related companies and CVC Capital Partners SICAV-FIS, S.A. (through Rioja Acquisitions, S.à.r.l.). - Directors and executives of the Company and their close relatives.
 The term "director" means a member of the Board of Directors and the term "senior management personnel" refers to personnel reporting directly to the Executive President and the Internal Audit Manager.
-Operations with directors and senior management personnel are disclosed in Note 26. - Transactions between Naturgy companies form part of ordinary activities and are effected at arm's length. group companies includes the amount that reflects the Company's share of the balances and transactions with companies consolidated under the equity method.
+Operations with directors and senior management personnel are disclosed in Note 26.

+Transactions between Naturgy companies form part of ordinary activities and are effected at arm's length.
+Group companies includes the amount that reflects the Company's share of the balances and transactions with companies consolidated under the equity method.

-The aggregated amounts of operations with significant shareholders are as follows (thousand euro):
+The aggregated amounts of operations with significant shareholders are as follows (in thousand Euros):

 2020 2019

-Income and expense (thousand euro) "la Caixa" CVC group group GIP group "la Caixa" group CVC group GIP group
+Income and expense (in thousand Euros) "la Caixa" group CVC group GIP group "la Caixa" group CVC group GIP group

-Receipt of services 1 - - 1 - -
+Receipt of services 1 1

-Total expenses 1 - - 1 - -
+Total expenses 1 1

-Total income - - - - - -
+Total income

 Other transactions (thousand euro) "la Caixa" group CVC group GIP group "la Caixa" group CVC group GIP group

-(thousand euro) group group group group group group Dividends and other profits distributed 339,625 283,813 282,795 333,486 268,548 267,584
+Dividends and other profits distributed 339,625 283,813 282,795 333,486 268,548 267,584

-The aggregated amounts of operations with group companies and associates are as follows (million euro):
+The aggregated amounts of operations with group companies and associates are as follows (in million Euros):

-2020 2019
+20 20 2019

-Expenses, income and other transactions Group companies Jointly controlled entities and associates Group companies Jointly controlled entities and associates
+Expenses, income and other transactions Group companies Jointly-controlled entities and associates Group companies Jointly-controlled entities and associates

-Financial expenses (292) - (444) -
+Financial expenses (292) (444)

-Lease expenses (1) - (1) (2)
+Lease expenses (1) (1) (2)

-Receipt of services (24) (1) (12) -
+Receipt of services (24) (1) (12)

-Purchases of goods (353) - (340) -
+Purchases of goods (353) (340)

 Total expenses (670) (1) (797) (2)

-Financial income 350 4 390 -
+Financial income 350 4 390

 Dividends received 1,355 1 2,050 1

-Sale of goods 516 - 1,651 -
+Sale of goods 516 1,651

 Other income 148 1 205 1

 Total income 2,369 6 4,296 2

-In 2020, the heading "Purchases of goods" relates basically to natural gas purchases from group companies (in 2019 it related mainly to purchases of electricity from other group companies, since the Company acted as their market representative until 1 June 2019).
+In 2020, the heading "Purchases of goods" relates basically to natural gas purchases from Group companies (in 2019 it related mainly to purchases of electricity from other Group companies, since the Company acted as their market representative until 1 June 2019).

-The heading "Dividends received" includes the supplementary dividend payments made against the share premium account, recorded as a Euros 85 million decrease in investments in group companies (Euros 690 million in 2019) (Note 7).
+The heading "Dividends received" includes the supplementary dividend payments made against the share premium account, recorded as a Euros 85 million decrease in investments in Group companies (Euros 690 million in 2019) (Note 7).

-"Sales of goods" includes sales of natural gas derived from supply contracts (in 2019 electricity sales were also included as it acted as the market representative of the group companies).
+"Sales of goods" includes sales of natural gas derived from supply contracts (in 2019 electricity sales were also included as it acted as the market representative of the Group companies).